-We spoke with Online Tech security officer Jason Yaeger about their auditing and compliance practices to find out how they’ve mastered their audits.
-Jason is responsible for all of Online Tech’s compliance audits, including implementation, rollout, and annual auditing.
+We spoke with Otava Tech security officer Jason Yaeger about their auditing and compliance practices to find out how they’ve mastered their audits.
+Jason is responsible for all of Otava’s compliance audits, including implementation, rollout, and annual auditing.
 Here’s what he told us.

 Mastering the Biggest Challenges of Compliance Audits

 TCT: What are the biggest challenges for most compliance service providers?

 JY: Once you have to do more than one or two particular audits, it becomes difficult to track what you need for which audits.
 It adds a ton of workload, because you now need to submit proof or documentation for multiple audits at one given time.
 And a lot of this information that you’re providing is the same information for different audits.

 One of the challenges that we had initially was that we had three or four compliance standards to meet, and I wanted to know which control objectives were the same across the different standards.
 For example, this particular control point for PCI will meet another control point for HIPAA.
 Theoretically speaking, I should be able to provide the same evidence one time and map it to both audit requirements.

 In the beginning, that was all managed in a spreadsheet.
 It was difficult, because we have at least ten different people supplying different information from different departments.
 The organization of the effort was a nightmare.